jgutie2r/StaticHTTPServer/README.md

 This is part of a teaching subject in Server Side Web Applications Programming.

-This code serves as starting point to add more features as:
+This code serves as starting point to add more features such as:

 - CGI like behaviour